Blenheim forgotten in history

-"Nutten no deh yah fe do me boss," said one young resident as he played a game of ludo on the side of the road.
-"When people use to pass through you know say shop and bar and them thing deh gwann and we use to eat a food but now nothing nutten nah gwaan."
+"Nutten no deh yah fe do, me boss," said one young resident as he played a game of ludo on the side of the road.
+"When people use to pass through you know say shop and bar and them thing deh gwaan and we use to eat a food, but now nothing nutten nah gwaan."

-Another resident who gave his name as Errol charged that because the community is the birthplace of the founding leader of the Jamaica Labour Party is one of the reasons it had been ignored by the current administration.
+Another resident, who gave his name as Errol, charged that because the community is the birthplace of the founding leader of the Jamaica Labour Party is one of the reasons it is being ignored by the current administration.

-However Anthony Walker councillor for the Caulwell Division which includes Blenheim refuted any claims of political victimisation community.
+However, Anthony Walker, councillor for the Caulwell division which includes Blenheim, refuted any claims of political victimisation against community.

-"I don't think we should wait on February to actually do work there and I've asked for some funding to do some work there but it's not sufficient to do all of it at once.
-However by the end if the year we should have much of the road stretching from Cove to the historical site repaired," said Walker who ran on a People's National Party (PNP) ticket.
+"I don't think we should wait on February to actually do work there and I've asked for some funding to do some work there, but it's not sufficient to do all of it at once.
+However, by the end of the year, we should have much of the road stretching from Cove to the historical site repaired," said Walker, who ran on a People's National Party (PNP) ticket.

 According to Walker, his PNP colleague, the member of parliament for the area, Ian Hayles, is in consultation with the National Water Commission to run lines from Lucea to Dias, which would bring water back to Blenheim.